surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.58.0-b.1 =
+= 4.0.0-b.1 =

-(2018/04/22) Added support for Gutenberg notices.
+(2018/04/22) Gutenberg support added: Added support for jQuery based Gutenberg notices.
 Added a refresh for the SSO metabox when saving a Gutenberg post.
-Exclude post content from Schema markup for WooCommerce cart, checkout, and account pages (Pro version).

 = 3.57.1 =